 Fund financial statements of the Commonwealth prepared under GAAP differ from those traditionally prepared on a budgetary basis for several reasons.
 Among other differences, the GAAP fund financial statements (i) generally recognize revenues when they become measurable and available rather than when cash is received, (ii) report expenditures when goods and services are received and a liability incurred rather than when cash is disbursed, (iii) include a combined balance sheet for the Commonwealth presented by GAAP fund type rather than by Commonwealth fund, and (iv) include activities of all funds in the reporting entity, including agencies and authorities usually considered as independent of the Commonwealth for budgetary purposes.
-Adjustments to budgetary basis revenues and expenditures required to conform to

-GAAP accounting generally require including (i) corporation, sales, and personal income tax accruals, (ii) tax refunds payable and tax credits, and (iii) expenditures incurred but not yet posted as expenditures or not covered by appropriations.
+Adjustments to budgetary basis revenues and expenditures required to conform to GAAP accounting generally require including (i) corporation, sales, and personal income tax accruals, (ii) tax refunds payable and tax credits, and (iii) expenditures incurred but not yet posted as expenditures or not covered by appropriations.

 An independent public accounting firm and the Auditor General jointly audit the Commonwealth's annual GAAP basis financial statements.
 The audited Basic Financial Statements are a component of the Commonwealth's Comprehensive Annual Financial Report ("CAFR").
 The CAFRs for recent fiscal years, including the fiscal year ended June 30, 2002, have been filed with each Nationally Recognized Municipal Information Repository (a "NRMSIR") currently recognized by the Securities and Exchange Commission and are available from any NRMSIR and at the Budget & Financial Reports section of the Office of the Budget's web site - www.budget.state.pa.us - and such CAFRs are incorporated herein by reference.
+The Commonwealth has recently restated its GAAP basis financial statements for the fiscal year ended June 30, 2002, for reasons discussed in "COMMONWEALTH FINANCIAL PERFORMANCE - Restatement of Financial Statements."
+The Commonwealth has filed both the restated financials and restated CAFR with each NRMSIR and has posted them at the Office of the Budget's web site.
 The CAFR for the fiscal year ended June 30, 2002 incorporates several new accounting and reporting standards that affect the comparability of financial information for that fiscal year to GAAP basis financial information reported for fiscal years prior to the adoption of the new standards.
 See "New Governmental Accounting and Reporting Standards" below.
+The CAFR and audited GAAP basis information are not yet available for the fiscal year ended June 30, 2003, but are expected to be completed and made available on or before April 1, 2004.